pjbartlein/REarthSysSci/intro.md

 ## RStudio ##

-RStudio is a development environment for R that is much more powerful than the "built-in" Windows and OS X graphical user interfaces (GUIs), and additionally nicely supports the development of "R Markdown" documents that combine text, code and R output.
+RStudio is a development environment for R that is much more powerful than the "built-in" Windows or Mac graphical user interfaces (GUIs), and additionally nicely supports the development of "R Markdown" documents that combine text, code and R output.

 - RStudio:  [https://www.rstudio.com/](https://www.rstudio.com/)
 - RStudio blog:  [https://blog.rstudio.org/](https://blog.rstudio.org/)